 The URL must point to a template with a maximum size of 460,800 bytes that is stored in an S3 bucket that you have read permissions to and that is located in the same region as the stack.
 The URL can be a maximum of 1024 characters long.

-Click Next to accept your settings and proceed with specifying the stack name and parameters.
+To accept your settings, choose Next, and proceed with specifying the stack name and parameters.

-AWS CloudFormation validates your template to catch syntax and some semantic errors, such as circular dependencies, before it creates any resources.
+Before creating resources, AWS CloudFormation validates your template to catch syntactic and some semantic errors, such as circular dependencies.
 During validation, AWS CloudFormation first checks if the template is valid JSON.
 If it isn't, AWS CloudFormation checks if the template is valid YAML.
 If both checks fail, AWS CloudFormation returns a template validation error.